 Here again, larger diameters add more weight to the air hoses.
 Usually, a 1/4” will work just fine for handheld air tools like nail guns and sprayers used on medium distances.

 For an air-hose of 100ft on large distances, you should consider a 3/8” diameter.

-If you’re not sure what diameter will work for you, it’s best to try both if your budget allows you.
+If you’re not sure what diameter will work best for you, it’s best to try both if your budget allows for it.
 Remember that weight is a huge factor when it comes to working at heights.